 Plan Your Indoor Gardens Now

-It’s August and there’s plenty of late summer chores to be done in the garden.
-But it’s also the time to plan for your indoor, winter garden.
+It’s August and there’s plenty of late summer chores to be done outside.
+But it’s also the time to start planning your indoor garden for fresh, winter harvests.
 The bounty you’re enjoying now from you outdoor garden will be sorely missed once the frost forms and the snow flies.
-But if you plan now, you can enjoy fresh greens, herbs — even tomatoes! — from a carefully planned indoor garden.
+But if you plan now, you can enjoy fresh greens, herbs — even tomatoes! — from a carefully planned indoor winter garden.
 Or maybe you just want to brighten your indoor environment during the cold dark months with beautiful indoor plants or flowers.
-And, planning your indoor gardens now, allows you to take advantage of off-season special deals when buying the containers, lights, and hydroponic equipment you’ll need.
+And, planning now, allows you to take advantage of off-season special deals when buying the containers, indoor grow lights, and hydroponic supplies you’ll need.
 Starting now means you can surprise your holiday guests with fresh salads and herbs despite the winter wonderland.

 Here’s where planning begins:

-• Containers: Will you grow a modest number of plants in pots on a rack?
+Containers: Will you grow a modest number of plants in pots on a rack?
 Will you want a long trough for a constant supply of lettuce?
 Are you looking to grow enough basil to give as gifts?
 Consider what hydroponic systems will match your needs and location.
-There are small efficient, mostly self-contained hydroponic systems for the indoor gardener that provide impressive results and ease of operation.
+There are small efficient, aeroponic systems for the indoor gardener that provide impressive results and ease of operation.
 How much you want to grow will determine what kind of grow containers you will use.

-There are plenty of guides out there that will help you plan your indoor winter garden.
-Your indoor gardening supplier is also an experienced and valuable source of information.
+There are plenty of guides out there that will help you get your indoor winter garden started.
+Planet Natural is also an experienced and valuable source of information — give us a call and we can help.
 Now’s the time to start planning if you want to harvest glowing yellow pear tomatoes and mesclun in February, or just to have the comfort of green plants thriving in your home all winter long.